Bengal synonymous with corruption, anarchy under TMC rule: Nadda | Politics

 - India

 ''TMC leaders in West Bengal today are involved in corrupt practices in every scheme, including the Pradhan Mantri Garib Kalyan Anna Yojana.
-Murders, rapes, crimes against women, human trafficking, and sexual harassment cases are at their peak.
+Murders, rapes, crime against women, human trafficking and sexual harassment cases are at their peak.

 There have been 123 sexual harassment cases and 53 murders in West Bengal since the Assembly election results are out.
 People have been forced to leave their homes.
 The BJP has given shelter to 191 refugees,'' he claimed.